Ryo Kawasaki: Early life (1947–1968)

 Ryo Kawasaki was born on February 25, 1947, in Kōenji, Tokyo, while Japan was still struggling and recovering from the early post World War II period.
 His father, Torao Kawasaki, was a Japanese diplomat who had worked for The Japanese Ministry of Foreign Affairs since 1919.
 Torao worked at several Japanese consulates and embassies, including San Francisco, Honolulu, Fengtian (then capital of Manchuria, now Shenyang in China), Shanghai, and Beijing while active as an English teacher and translator for official diplomatic conferences.
 Ryo's mother, Hiroko, was also multilingual, and spoke German, Russian, English, and Chinese aside from her native tongue Japanese.
 Hiroko grew up in Manchuria and then met Torao in Shanghai.
 Torao was already 58 years old when Ryo was born as an only child.

 Kawasaki's mother encouraged him to take piano and ballet lessons, and he took voice lessons and solfege at age four and violin lessons at five, and he was reading music before elementary school.
 As a grade scholar, he began a lifelong fascination with astronomy and electronics (he built his own radios, TVs and audio systems including amplifiers and speakers as well as telescopes).
 When Ryo was 10, he bought a ukulele and, at 14, he got his first acoustic guitar.
 The album Midnight Blue by Kenny Burrell and Stanley Turrentine inspired Ryo to study jazz.

 In high school, he began hanging out at coffee-houses that featured live music, formed a jazz ensemble and built an electronic organ that served as a primitive synthesizer.
 By the time he was 16, his band was playing professionally in cabarets and strip joints.
 Although he continued to play music regularly, he attended Nippon University, majored in physics and earned his Bachelor of Science Degree.
 He also did some teaching and contest judging at the Yamaha musical instrument manufacturer's jazz school.
 Additionally, he worked as a sound engineer for Japanese Victor Records and BGM/TBS Music, where he learned mixing and editing.

 Early career in Japan (1969–1973)

 He recorded his first solo album for Polydor Records when he was 22.
 Although he continued to perform with his jazz group, and at a young age was voted the No. 3 jazz guitarist in a Japanese jazz poll, Kawasaki spent most of the next three years working as studio musician on everything from advertising jingles to pop songs including countless radio and TV appearances.
 He recorded his second album for Toshiba when he was 24.
 He played with B.B.
 King at a blues festival and also met George Benson (they jammed for five hours at Kawasaki's house).

-He also has recorded and worked with notable Japanese jazz musicians such as drummer Takeshi Inomata and Sound limits, saxophonist Jiro Inagaki and Soul Mates, saxophonist Keiichiro Ebisawa, saxophonist Seiichi Nakamura, pianist Masahiko Sato (佐藤允彦), saxophonist Hidehiko Matsumoto (松本英彦) and many others.
+He also has recorded and worked with notable Japanese jazz musicians such as drummer Takeshi Inomata and Sound limits, saxophonist Jiro Inagaki and His Soul Media, saxophonist Keiichiro Ebisawa, saxophonist Seiichi Nakamura, pianist Masahiko Sato (佐藤允彦), saxophonist Hidehiko Matsumoto (松本英彦) and many others.